 Less than a year.
 That’s how long it took a successful construction company to permanently close after the owner unexpectedly passed away.
 Before his death, the company was thriving.
 But without a business continuity plan in place, the business didn’t survive a year.

-Neal Stephens is a transaction advisory senior manager for HORNE Capital Strategies at HORNE LLP.
+Neal Stephens is a transaction advisory director for HORNE Capital Strategies at HORNE LLP.
 He works with business owners, strategic corporate buyers, and private equity investors to advise and manage the sale and purchase process for transacting parties.

 HORNE Capital’s Josh Edwards works on the buy-side and sell-side transactions.
 He helps spot concerns unique to each M&A deal and provides the information and insight needed to ease uncertainties and keep the process moving.